TrickBit/FFmpegBuilder/README.md

 I've also included comments about any gotchas I encountered and how I overcame them, if I did and appropriate comments to show what I havent overcome yet.

-I've targeted this specifically and nvidia gpus for on chip and ultimateley faster encoding and transcoding This was my sole purpose for building this script BUT you can choose not to do the cuda and nvidia stuff and all will still work - maybe - there might be some things in the configuration function to comment out
+I've targeted this specifically and nvidia gpus for on chip and ultimateley faster encoding and transcoding This was my sole purpose for building this script
+It is a bit tricky getting the toolchain alignment resolved for NVidia things.
+FFmpeg + CUDA + AV1 stack can be finicky about it.

+You can choose not to do the cuda and nvidia stuff and all will still work
+    - maybe
+    - there might be some things in the configuration function to comment out

 If there is I can maybe make it optional - down the track - let me know - or even contribute.

 You should read the code in one window and have the wiki page open in another if you want to check its accuracy.